Stargardts Disease Treatments NYC by Marc Bystock L.Ac.

 Estimates claim that over 30,000 people in the United States alone suffer from this devastating disorder.

-Vision loss occurs from the degeneration of photoreceptor cells located in the macula, the retina's center region.
-The retina is located at the back wall of the eye.
+Vision loss results from degeneration of photoreceptor cells in the macula, the retina's center.
+The retina is located at the back of the eye.
 The retina tissue is very sensitive.
-It is responsible for receiving light, then converting it into an electrical signal that travels down the optic nerve to the brain to be processed into images.
+It is responsible for receiving light and converting it into an electrical signal that travels down the optic nerve to the brain, where it is processed into images.

 The macula is the dense location of cone photoreceptors.
-They are responsible for seeing sharp details in objects, central vision, reading, seeing faces, daytime vision in light, and color vision.
+They are responsible for sharp vision, central vision, reading, facial recognition, daytime vision in light, and color vision.
 With a decrease in photoreceptors' function, central vision loss becomes the main characteristic of Stargardt's disease.
-Usually, some central vision may remain intact, but rates of progression can vary.
+Usually, some central vision may remain intact, but progression rates can vary.

-The retinal pigment epithelium (RPE) tissue is a thin layer of cells supporting the photoreceptors.
-In Stargardt's disease, damaged protein in the photoreceptor cells may result in lipofuscin buildup in the retinal pigment epithelial tissue.
+The retinal pigment epithelium (RPE) is a thin layer of cells that supports the photoreceptors.
+In Stargardt's disease, damaged proteins in photoreceptor cells may lead to lipofuscin accumulation in the retinal pigment epithelium.
 Photoreceptors shed themselves daily, creating layers of toxic necrotic tissue.
-If this waste material is not cleared away, it can destroy the retinal pigment epithelial tissue.
-When RPE is lost, so are the photoreceptors cells that lie above them.
+If this waste material is not cleared, it can destroy the retinal pigment epithelium.
+When RPE is lost, so are the photoreceptor cells that lie above it.
 This leads to loss of vision.

 Treatment for Stargardt’s Disease by Marc Bystock NYC Acupuncturist in Midtown Manhattan NY 10016 What Causes Stargardt's Disease?